Design

 Passthrough (contextual) splash screen

-For mixed reality apps that launch directly into a passthrough view, the user experience is typically much better if the loading screen shows passthrough in the background.
-Before the user loads the app, the Meta Horizon OS can detect if the user is in passthrough mode in their home environment.
-If so, the splash screen that appears when loading the app can be displayed in passthrough as well.
-This is called contextual passthrough.
+For apps that launch directly into a passthrough view, the user experience is typically much better if the loading screen shows passthrough in the background.
+The Meta Horizon OS can detect if the user is in passthrough mode in their home environment before the user loads the app.
+If so, the splash screen that appears when loading the app can be displayed in passthrough as well, which is called contextual passthrough.

 Clearly signal reality transitions